This accessible documents policy applies to documents published on GOV.UK by the:

 We tested these documents based on how often people look at them and whether they directly relate to services aimed at disabled people.

 What we’re doing to improve accessibility

-We have put guidance and procedures in place to ensure that all new documents that we produce are accessible.
+- have guidance and procedures to ensure that new documents we produce are accessible

-We are reviewing and editing older documents to add features to make them more accessible to people using screen readers.
+- review and edit older documents to add features to make them more accessible to people using screen readers